Vilma Balmaceda, PhD

 Board of Directors

 Ryan Juskus is an educator with degrees in political science and theology.
 After ten years of directing housing advocacy and a global experiential learning program, he is currently a doctoral student at Duke University studying the intersection of religion, environment, politics, and ethics in the Americas.
-Ryan interned with Paz y Esperanza in Peru in 2004, has recruited and sent many volunteers to the ANDEMOS program, and is newly a board member as of this year.
+Ryan interned with Paz y Esperanza in Peru in 2004, has recruited and sent many volunteers to the Andemos program.
 Ryan is married to Kendra and lives with their two energetic sons in Durham, North Carolina.

-Alfonso Wieland is a human rights lawyer and writer in Lima, Peru, and is the co-founder and Latin American Director of Paz y Esperanza.
+Alfonso Wieland is a human rights lawyer and author in Lima, Peru.
+Alfonso is one of the co-founders of Paz y Esperanza and currently serves as National Director of Paz y Esperanza Peru.
 Prior to his work with Paz y Esperanza, Mr. Wieland served for over 9 years as a member of the legal team for the National Evangelical Council of Peru, working in the area of human rights.
-In addition to his law degree, Mr. Wieland has post graduate degrees in sociology and theology.
-Dr. Wieland has published several books including In Love with His Justice (2003), reflecting on the work of Paz y Esperanza during and following the Peruvian civil conflict, and co-authored Seeking Justice For All (2006), a practical guide introducing Christians to topics of human rights and advocacy.
+In addition to his law degree, Mr. Wieland has graduate degrees in sociology and theology.
+Alfonso has published several books including In Love with His Justice (2003), reflecting on the work of Paz y Esperanza during and in the aftermath of Peru´s internal armed conflict.
+He co-authored Seeking Justice for All (2006), a practical guide introducing Christians to topics of human rights and advocacy.
 He lives in Lima, Peru, with his wife and two children.